Classification of Links Up to 0-Solvability: Introduction

-Let $\link$ and $\linkprime$ be ordered, oriented, $m$-component links such that the pairwise linking numbers $lk(K_i,K_j)$ and $lk(K_i',K_j')$ vanish.
+Let $\link$ be an ordered, oriented, $m$-component link such that the pairwise linking numbers $\lk{(K_i,K_j)}$ vanish.
 We call this set of links $\el^m$.
-We will establish an equivalence relation $\sim_0$ on $\el^m$ called 0-solve equivalence, and we will classify the set $\LO^m := \el^m / \sim_0$ of links up to 0-solve equivalence.
-We will show that 0-solve equivalent links $L$ and $L'$ must have three specific algebraic link invariants in common.
-Two of these invariants are the Milnor's invariants $\bar{\mu}(ijk)$ and $\bar{\mu}(iijj)$.
-Milnor's family of concordance invariants measures algebraic ``higher-order linking" among link components.
-The other algebraic invariant we will consider is the Arf invariant.
-Defined for knots, the Arf invariant is an algebraic $\Z_2$-valued concordance invariant that is computable by a variety of methods.
-We will also study a geometric move on link diagrams called the band-pass move.
-Band-pass equivalence is a geometric equivalence relation on links, and we will see that we can use band-pass equivalence to study 0-solve equivalence.
+We will establish an equivalence relation $\sim_0$ on $\el^m$ called 0-solve equivalence and classify the set $\LO^m := \el^m / \sim_0$ of links up to 0-solve equivalence both algebraically, using Milnor's invariants $\bar{\mu}(ijk)$ and $\bar{\mu}(iijj)$ as well as the $\Z_2$-valued Arf invariant of individual components, and geometrically, using the band-pass move, pictured in Figure \ref{fig:BP}.
 We establish a relationship among these conditions.